-When it comes to painting an open floor plan, the first thought is to play it safe and go with an all-white scheme, but adding colors helps to define specific areas.
+When it comes to painting an open floor plan, the first thought is to play it safe and go with an all-white scheme, but adding different colors helps to define specific areas.
 The key is to use color without making the space seem choppy.
-Follow these tips for achieving color and balance in an open floor setting.
+Follow these tips for achieving color and balance in an open floor plan.

 1. Choose Your Main Color